henryeckersley/henryeckersley.github.io/README.md

 # henryeckersley.github.io

-This repository hosts the source for Henry Eckersley's personal website.
-The site now includes multiple pages highlighting Henry's vision, portfolio, resume and a contact form.
+This repository hosts the source for Henry Eckersley's personal website and portfolio.
+The site now contains several pages showcasing Henry's projects, a vision statement, blog posts, a downloadable resume and a contact form.
+A dark mode option and project filtering add a touch of interactivity.

 ## Viewing locally

-Open `index.html` or any of the other HTML files in your browser.
+Clone the repo and open `index.html` or any of the other HTML files in your browser.
 All styles are located in `css/style.css` and interactive behaviour is handled in `js/script.js`.
+No build step is required.

 ## Disclaimer

-This website was generated with help from an AI assistant using OpenAI's ChatGPT and content publicly available from Henry's previous site.
-Please verify any details before reuse.
+This website was generated with help from an AI assistant using OpenAI's ChatGPT.
+Please verify any personal details before reuse.